 With its rich maritime history, it is only right that Lunenburg has a lighthouse legacy that predates the 1951 tower that today is perched at the end of the Battery Point Breakwater.
 The first lighthouse at Lunenburg was built on Battery Point and consisted of a one-and-a-half-story dwelling with a twelve-sided lantern room situated atop the flat section of its roof.
 The lantern room, which had a diameter of eight feet, originally housed five lamps set in twelve-inch reflectors.
 The light’s first keeper was John A. Ernst, who was appointed in November 1864 with an annual salary of $240.
 Keeper Ernst built two structures near the lighthouse, one measuring 22 x 17 feet and the other 14 x 14 feet, to store wood and coal.

-A light was established near the end of the breakwater that extended from Battery Point in 1937.
+In 1937, a light was established near the end of the breakwater that extended from Battery Point.
 The original lighthouse apparently continued to operate along with the breakwater light until at least 1948, when a new keeper’s dwelling was built on Battery Point.
 Then, in 1951, a new breakwater was constructed, and the present tower was placed on its western end in September of that year.

 Keeper Huskins served for twenty-five years at Battery Point before retiring on June 19, 1987, when the station was officially de-staffed.
 The six-room dwelling was declared surplus and offered for sale, but as the terms of sale required the owner to move the structure, it sat vacant for eight years before a buyer was found.